Different kinds of HR data

 Permanent records

-There are some records that you should try to keep hold of permanently.
+Some organisations retain certain records on a long-term basis.
 This includes actuarial valuation reports.
 These reports help your business’s accountants to keep track of future financial liabilities payable to employees in the future, such as pensions.

 Public sector records